bGZo/vault/pages/notes-philosophy.md

 ### Hierarchy

 Hierarchy/Namespace is not silver bullet.
 Delay your use of namespaces until you have refined your understanding of how they might suit your workflows. [^namespace-usage]

+## What should I not to do

+1. The link should not show on title, they would brother others.

 [^as-non-work-flow]: If you are a student, or someone else, the work could be something you worked for living.
 Whether they should separate with space time, there are a thousand Hamlets in a thousand people's eyes.
 At least in China, space time always conflicts with work, so talking about that is always ambiguous...
 [^maintain-soft-rules]: Maybe the flow you have to change in next version, or the problem maybe solved, it's really not have too much value.